Artur236/react-test/README.md

 React Test Task
 ===

-Welcome to the test, purpose of this exercise is to see you coding style and overall approach to software engineering.
-You don't need to finish all the tasks.
-In order to start the test please fork this repo, choose tasks to complete and once you are done send pull request and a link in email.
+Welcome to the test, purpose of this exercise is to see your coding style and overall approach to software engineering.
+In order to start the test please clone this repo and create a phone book.

 ### Tasks

-#### Redux / React

    * When "Add Contact" button is clicked, new contact card should appear with following fields:
      * Name